Marjuw/Draw-From-The_Air/README.md

 You get a good result when you lie down your smart device and onyl show one Hand in the camera, during you stretch the index Finger.

 #  3D drawing:
-Although 3D coordinates are processed, the virtual camera position of OpenGL ES would probably have to be adapted for a corresponding three-dimensional display in an AR context.
+Although 3D coordinates are processed, The drawing is currently viewed from above.
+The virtual camera position of OpenGL ES would probably have to be adapted for a corresponding three-dimensional display.
+Another possibility to represent 3D is the addition of augmented reality.